-GNFAC Avalanche Forecast for Wed May 2, 2018
+GNFAC Avalanche Forecast for Sat May 2, 2020

-This is spring snowpack information and travel advice issued Wednesday, May 2nd 2018 and does not expire.
-The Gallatin National Forest Avalanche Center has stopped issuing daily avalanche advisories for the season.
-Traveling in the backcountry requires careful snowpack and terrain evaluation.
+This is general spring snowpack information and travel advice issued on Saturday May 2nd, 2020.
+It does not expire.
+The Gallatin National Forest Avalanche Center has stopped issuing daily avalanche forecasts for the season.
+Travel in the backcountry requires careful snowpack and terrain evaluation.
 Avalanches don't end until the snow melts.
+We will continue to share observations on our photos page, avalanche log and social media if we get out or receive any reports of avalanches.